Filtrer par :

 To date, 48 companies have been created through this program.

 The question of how life appears and whether or not there are life forms out in the universe has gone from the speculative to falling within the so-called “hard” sciences.

 This revolution affects all of the sciences, from astronomy and astrophysics to physical chemistry and biology.
 It calls into question our views of what separates the living from the non-living, and how we represent these.

-OCAV, the “Origines et Conditions d’Apparition de la Vie” (Origins and Conditions for the Appearance of Life) project, is sponsored by the Observatoire de Paris, the Collège de France, EHESS, ENS, the Institut Curie, CNRS and INSERM and is emblematic of the major Strategic Interdisciplinary Research Initiatives (IRIS) Paris Sciences & Lettres has launched.
+OCAV, the “Origines et Conditions d’Apparition de la Vie” (Origins and Conditions for the Emergence of Life) project, is sponsored by the Observatoire de Paris, the Collège de France, EHESS, ENS, the Institut Curie, CNRS and Inserm and is emblematic of the major Strategic Interdisciplinary Research Initiatives (IRIS) Université PSL has launched.